ykcchong/OpenSpliceAI/docs/source/content/train_your_own_model/index.rst

 The training workflow typically involves:

 - **Data Preprocessing:**
-  Use the ``create-data`` subcommand to convert your reference genome and gene annotation files into HDF5-formatted training and test datasets.
+  Use the ``create-data`` subcommand to convert your reference genome and gene annotation files into HDF5-formatted training and test datasets (:ref:`quick-start_create_data`).

 - **Model Training:**
-  Train your model from scratch using the ``train`` subcommand, which employs a deep residual CNN architecture with adaptive learning rate scheduling and early stopping for optimal performance.
+  Train your model from scratch using the ``train`` subcommand, which employs a deep residual CNN architecture with adaptive learning rate scheduling and early stopping for optimal performance (:ref:`quick-start_train`).

 - **(Optional) Model Calibration:**
-  Fine-tune the output probabilities using the ``calibrate`` subcommand, ensuring that the predicted splice site probabilities accurately reflect true likelihoods.
+  Fine-tune the output probabilities using the ``calibrate`` subcommand, ensuring that the predicted splice site probabilities accurately reflect true likelihoods (:ref:`quick-start_calibrate`).

 For specific examples, please refer to the following OpenSpliceAI examples: